The Floating City of Venice: Fun Things to Do During Your Visit

 Visit the Peggy Guggenheim Collection

-Art lovers will adore the Peggy Guggenheim Collection , one of Italy's most important museums displaying European and American art from the first half of the 20th century.
+Art lovers will love the Peggy Guggenheim Collection , one of Italy's most important museums exhibiting European and American art from the first half of the 20th century.

-Located in the Palazzo Venier dei Leoni along the Grand Canal, this museum houses works by famous artists including Picasso, Pollock, Dali and Kandinsky.
-The museum also offers beautiful views of the Grand Canal from its garden terrace.
-After exploring the museum, take a leisurely stroll through the Dorsoduro neighborhood, known for its charming streets, artisan shops and peaceful atmosphere.
+Located in the Palazzo Venier dei Leoni along the Grand Canal, this museum houses works by famous artists including Picasso, Pollock, Dalí, and Kandinsky.
+The museum also offers stunning views of the Grand Canal from its garden terrace.
+After exploring the museum, take a pleasant stroll through the Dorsoduro neighborhood, known for its charming streets, artisan workshops, and tranquil atmosphere.

 Explore the islands of the Venetian Lagoon

-In addition to the main island of Venice, the Venetian Lagoon is home to several small islands, each with its own charm.
+In addition to the main island of Venice, the Venetian Lagoon is home to several smaller islands, each with its own charm.
 Take a boat trip to Murano, famous for its glassmaking tradition, and watch skilled artisans create intricate glass pieces.
-Visit Burano, famous for its brightly colored houses and tradition of lace making.
-Stroll through the picturesque streets and enjoy fresh fish in the island's quaint restaurants.
+Visit Burano, renowned for its brightly colored houses and lacemaking tradition.
+Stroll the picturesque streets and enjoy fresh seafood in the island's quaint restaurants.
 Another island worth visiting is Torcello, which offers a glimpse into Venice's ancient history with its ancient cathedral and tranquil atmosphere.